Skip to main content

 In the above screenshot, you can see that there are other choices as well for Fonts > Subsetting.

-If you choose “Only Glyphs Used” or “All Glyphs” and this will take the fonts that you have used and put them within the SVG file (however, this won’t always work).
+If you choose “Only Glyphs Used” or “All Glyphs,” this will take the fonts that you have used and put them within the SVG file (however, this won’t always work).

-To try and combat that, you can go back to the “Type” section, and instead of selecting the default, you can choose “Convert to Outline.”
+To try to combat that, you can go back to the “Type” section, and instead of selecting the default, you can choose “Convert to Outline.”

-This is an alternative choice instead of embedding the font.
+This is an alternative choice to embedding the font.
 However, it does make the file less accessible because it will no longer be in a text form.

 It can also make it into a larger file size.

-Note: If you are looking to make your SVG file more accessible read our tutorial on How to Make Your SVG File Accessible for Screen Readers.
+Note: If you want to make your SVG file more accessible, read our tutorial on How to Make Your SVG File Accessible for Screen Readers.

 Step 3: